donivanjames/BNSv1-2/README.md

 ## Plans For Update v1-3
 **Features**
+- Increase difficulty over time
 - Redo backgrounds so they feed into each other
 - Audio toggle option + slowly increasing sound to give player a warning (could have "start with sound" / "start without sound" button on title page)
 - Allow player to jump slightly before touching the ground for better response time
 - Randomize apple height

 **Design**
+- Get short, loopable sound bites for audio so it loads in faster
 - Incorporate new Figma art
-- Get mobile css customized
+- Bigger mobile "Back to bns" button
 - Rework score ui and system
 - Customize "Tap to start" text for mobile